The SFAA is an all-volunteer organization that relies on the active participation of its members for its success and continuity.

 If you are interested in building your own telescope from scratch, consider volunteering as both a participant and leader at telescope building classes held at the Randall Museum and taught by other SFAA volunteers.

-If you have HTML and WordPress web experience, consider volunteering to keep the SFAA website content updated with the latest Bay Area astronomy events and SFAA lecture speakers.
+If you have HTML and/or website maintenance experience, consider volunteering to keep the SFAA website content updated with the latest Bay Area astronomy events and SFAA lecture speakers.

 Astronomy event organizers